madbomb122/BlackViperScript/README.md

 **Note 1: Script will ONLY work on Windows 10 Home or Pro, All others will not let you run the script**  <br />

-**Note 2: These Service Configurations are ment for x64 Bit, Use on x32 Bit AT YOUR OWN RISK.**  <br />
+**Note 2: These Service Configurations are ment for x64 Bit, Use on non x64 Bit AT YOUR OWN RISK.**  <br />

 **Note 3: Current Service Configurations ment for Creator's Update.**  <br />